 ½ cup finely chopped Pecans

-4 boneless skinless Chicken Breasts (pounded to ½ inch think)
+4 boneless skinless Chicken Breasts (pounded to ½ inch

 2. Mix maple syrup, mayonnaise, and salt in a shallow dish.